ULHPC/ulhpc-docs/README.md

 $> make setup
 ```

 This will initiate the [Git submodules of this repository](.gitmodules) and setup the [git flow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow) layout for this repository.
+It will also ensure python compoenents ([direnv](https://direnv.net/), [pyenv](https://github.com/pyenv/pyenv) and [`pyenv-virtualenv`](https://github.com/pyenv/pyenv-virtualenv))) are installed.

 Later on, you can update your local branches by running:

      $> make up